 3. Breakage (broken or shattered crystals; warrior crystals)

 Quartz can break in two basic patterns.
 Occasionally, a crystal will split along a flat plane, like diamonds do.
 This is called planar cleavage.
 More often, quartz breaks in curvy, spiral patterns called conchoidal cleavage (named after the spiraling conch shell.)
 It is pronounced as “con KOY dull.”
 The curving breaks can look like elestial waves.
 Usually there are very sharp edges that tip us off to the breakage.
-(Don’t cut yourself on them!)
+(Do not cut yourself on them!)
 Elestial patterns tend to be more angular and geometric, with tiny facets showing.

 4. Re-heals (re-healed crystals; self-healed crystals).